DataDog/documentation/content/en/tracing/trace_collection/custom_instrumentation/ruby/otel.md

     require 'datadog/opentelemetry'
     ```

-1. Add a configuration block to your application where you can activate integrations and change tracer settings.
+1. Add a configuration block to your application where you can activate integrations and change APM SDK settings.
 Without additional configuration here, only code you have instrumented with OpenTelemetry is traced:

     ```ruby
     Datadog.configure do |c|